nodearch/vscode-extension/README.md

 ## Features

 * **Test Explorer Integration**: Discover and run your NodeArch tests directly from VS Code
+* **Application Launch Controls**: Start and debug your NodeArch application with convenient status bar buttons
+* **Debug Configuration**: Automatic setup of optimal debugging configuration
 * More features coming soon!

 ## Documentation

 * [Testing Support](./docs/testing.md) - Learn how to use the integrated test explorer with NodeArch tests
+* [Running & Debugging](./docs/running.md) - Learn how to use the running and debugging features

 ## Requirements